Note – Autolynk is being discontinued by An Post, click here to read more about that.

 - A WordPress website running WooCommerce

-- Autolynk configured to use this import sequence file (more information below).
+- Autolynk configured to use this import sequence file.
+For plugin version V1.06 or later please use this import sequence file. (more information below).

 Download and install the plug-in to your WordPress site the usual way.
 Typically you do this by opening your WordPress dashboard and going to Plugins->Installed Plugins->Add New, and then searching for “vgp import export for autolynk”.
 Once installed, activate the plug-in.